 - Calculating lease payments: residual value is one of the most important factors for lessors looking to determine how much a lessee will pay to lease an asset.
 In the case of leasing a car, the residual value will help in deciding how much the customer should pay to rent the vehicle.

 - Calculating depreciation and amortization: residual values are essential for business accounting.
 The residual value of the asset will enable an accountant or a company owner to work out depreciation and amortization rates.
 If the residual value is $0, for example, and the initial value of the asset was $10,000, and the term was five years, the amortization rate would be $2,000 per year.
 If the residual value ends up being $2,000, the amortization rate would be $8,000 (starting value minus residual value) divided by five (the length of the term).

 Residual value is a term used to describe the projected value of an asset at the end of its useful life or lease term.
 Commonly used when leasing vehicles, it plays an integral role in determining the monthly cost of leasing a car.

 Residual value tells you the estimated worth of an asset once its useful life has come to an end or a lease agreement term expires.

 To calculate the residual value of, for example, manufacturing tools, you take the projected value of the asset and subtract from it the cost of disposal.
 In the case of a car, the residual value of vehicles is calculated based on market comparisons and sales data.

 Why are the residual values important?

-Residual values are important when leasing a vehicle because they determine how much you will pay for the car per month.
+Residual values are crucial when leasing a vehicle because they determine how much you will pay for the car per month.
 The residual value will also determine how much the car will cost to buy if you want to purchase the vehicle at the end of the lease agreement.
-In general accounting, residual values help calculate depreciation and amortization.
+In general accounting, residual values help calculate both depreciation and amortization.